-Academic writing builds on previous research.
-It is important that you become familiar with how you refer to someone else’s work correctly.
+Academic writing builds on previous research and when you start to write academic texts you will take part of the conversation which research consists of.
+You will use previous research to support your own findings and reasoning.
+You should also be able to argue against research that comes to other conclusions than you do.
+In any case it is important that you become familiar with how you refer to someone else’s work correctly.
 You must also write your references in a consistent manner in order to facilitate for your readers to find your sources.

 In the section Reference management we discuss: